assemblee-virtuelle/minicourses/README.md

 ## Getting started

+Requirements:

+- Node (v14.16 minimum)
+- Yarn
+- Docker and docker-compose

 ## Launch the backend

 ```
+docker-compose up -d
 yarn install
 yarn run bootstrap
-docker-compose up -d fuseki redis mailcatcher
 cd backend
 yarn run dev
 ```

-Moleculer is now functionning in REPL mode.
+Moleculer will function in [REPL mode](https://moleculer.services/docs/0.14/moleculer-repl.html).
 You should be able to type commands such as `services` and view the results.

-### Import data
+### Import base data

 Import the base data by entering these commands: